jackdomleo7/jackdomleo.dev/content/privacy-policy.md

 ---
 title: Privacy Policy
-lastUpdated: 2024-11-09
+modified_time: 2025-08-24
 ---

-**Definitions**: 'I', 'me', 'my': Jack Domleo - owner of this website.
+## Privacy Commitment

 Your privacy is important to me.
-It is my policy to respect your privacy regarding any information I may collect from you across this website, jackdomleo.dev.
+This policy outlines how I handle information on jackdomleo.dev.

+## Information Collection

-I do not collect any personal information.
-I do not use cookies or any tracking software.
+**I do not collect any personal information.** Specifically:

+- No cookies or tracking technologies
+- No analytics or user data collection
+- No user accounts or registration
+- No personal information storage

+## Third-Party Links

-My website may link to external sites that are not operated by me.
-Please be aware that I have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.
+My website contains links to external sites.
+I have no control over these third-party websites and am not responsible for their privacy practices.
+Please review their respective privacy policies.

-My website may link to external sites via an affiliate link.
-Please be aware that each site may have its own way of tracking the affiliate back to me, whether it be via cookies or my own discount code.
-Please review their respective privacy policies regarding affiliate tracking.

-Your continued use of my website will be regarded as acceptance of my practices around privacy and personal information.
-If you have any questions about how I handle user data and personal information, feel free to contact me via <a :href="LINKEDIN_URL">LinkedIn</a>.
+## Affiliate Links

+Some external links may be affiliate links.
+Third-party sites may use their own tracking methods (cookies, promotional codes) to attribute referrals.
+I do not receive personal information from these partners.

+## Policy Updates

+I may update this policy occasionally.
+Continued use of my website constitutes acceptance of any changes.
+The "Last Updated" date above reflects the most recent revision.

+## Contact

+Questions about this privacy policy?
+Contact me via <a v-once :href="LINKEDIN_URL">LinkedIn</a>.